An Improved Approximation Algorithm for Maximin Shares: Introduction

-In Section \ref{sec:MMS-NOT-known}, we extend the basic algorithm to compute a $\tfrac{3}{4}$-MMS allocation without any need to compute the actual MMS values.
+In Section \ref{sec:MMS-NOT-known}, we extend the basic algorithm to compute a $\tf34$-MMS allocation in strongly polynomial time without any need to compute the actual MMS values (using the PTAS in \cite{woeginger1997polynomial}).
 Here, we define a notion of \emph{tentative assignments} and a novel way for updating the MMS upper bound.
 For each agent, we use the average value, that is the value of all items divided by the number of agents, as an upper bound of her MMS value.
 The only change from the basic algorithm is that some of the greedy assignments are tentative, i.e., they are valid only if the current upper bound of the MMS values is tight enough.
 We show that this can be checked by using the total valuation of low-value items.
 If the upper bounds are not tight enough for some agents, then we update the MMS value of such an agent and repeat.
 We show that we do not need to update the MMS upper bounds more than $O(n^3)$ times before we have a good upper bound on all MMS values.
 Then, we show that the same bag filling procedure, as in the basic algorithm, satisfy every remaining agent.
 The running time of the entire algorithm is $O(nm(n^4 + \log{m}))$.

-In Section~\ref{sec:last}, we extend the basic algorithm to show the existence of $(\tfrac{3}{4}+\tfrac{1}{12n})$-MMS allocations.
+In Section~\ref{sec:last}, we show that our basic algorithm also yields a better bound of the existence of a $(\tf34+\tfrac{1}{12n})$-MMS allocation.
 The entire algorithm remains exactly the same but with an involved analysis.
-The analysis is tricky in this case, so we add a set of \emph{dummy items} to make proofs easy and more intuitive.
+The analysis is tricky in this case, so we add a set of \emph{dummy items} to make proofs easier.
 We use these items to make up for the extra loss for the remaining agents due to the additional factor, and, of course, these items are not assigned to any agent in the algorithm.